reTHINK-project/dev-service-framework/docs/datamodel/message/readme.md

 Message type that will be used to define the Message Body format.

-#### contextId

-GUID used to identity eg a communication session like a telephony call

-*question:* do we need this, in case we use a data synch model where the *to* address would identify eg the communication session itself?

 #### from

 [URL](../address/readme.md) of Hyperty instance or User associated with it